superchris/codemash-2024/index.md

 ---

-# Getting the client under control

----

-# Client side MVC
+# Yay!
+Client side MVC to the rescue...
 1. Let's apply same good ideas that worked server side in JS!
 2. Let's build a JS MVC framework!
 3. Ugghh this one got big and complicated...